open-electronics/RandA/ReadMe.txt

 Last Version is V1.5 (see release tab)
-For detailed information about hardware/software read pdf file
+For detailed informations about hardware/software read pdf file

 ***************************************************************